vkhazin/gkeintro-courseware/k8s-intro/why-k8s.md

 # Why Kubernetes?

-*  Kubernetes is a hot technology today, there are, likely, [thousands of open job postings](https://www.indeed.com/q-kubernetes-jobs.html?vjk=24dfa577a712a2fc)
+*  Kubernetes is a hot technology today, there are, likely, [thousands of job openings](https://www.indeed.com/q-kubernetes-jobs.html?vjk=24dfa577a712a2fc)
 * Users expect applications and services to be available 24/7
 * Developers expect to deploy code multiple times a day with no downtime
 * Companies desire more efficient use of cloud resources